-An important step is analyzing the audience on social networks.
+An important step is analysing the audience on social networks.
 Is your target group the same as your fans?
-If not, you probably target your ads wrong or create the wrong content.
+If not, you probably target your ads wrongly or create the wrong content.
 Think about what content is interesting for your target audience and try and create your posts according to that.

 Audit your content

 Are you creating your own content, do you utilize user-generated content or even share other pages’ posts?
 What post types prevail?
 If your communication goal is predominantly page traffic, link posts linked to your web should be dominant.
 If you have a photogenic product, use images/videos.
 Is your target group prone to interactions?
 Try polls for example.